eemeli/yaml-docs/source/includes/intro.md

 ## API Overview

-The API provided by `yaml` has three layers, depending on how deep you need to go: [Pure JavaScript](#pure-javascript), [YAML Documents](#yaml-documents), and the [CST Parser](#cst-parser).
+The API provided by `yaml` has three layers, depending on how deep you need to go: [Parse & Stringify](#parse-amp-stringify), [Documents](#documents), and the [CST Parser](#cst-parser).
 The first has the simplest API and "just works", the second gets you all the bells and whistles supported by the library along with a decent [AST](#content-nodes), and the third is the closest to YAML source, making it fast, raw, and crude.

-<h3>Pure JavaScript</h3>
+<h3>Parse & Stringify</h3>

 ```js
 import YAML from 'yaml'